alejandrogonzalez14/TheLabyrinthOfCrete/README.md

 For users playing on a regular computer, the game is also fully functional with keyboard controls.
 Movement is handled using the WASD keys, though only one character can be controlled at a time.
 Players can switch control between Theseus and Ariadne by pressing the 1 or 2 keys, respectively.
 During the final boss fight, rocks can be thrown at the Minotaur by pressing the spacebar.

 Keep in mind that rocks are limited, so players must plan their actions carefully to succeed.
 Strategic collaboration and efficient use of resources are essential to defeat the Minotaur before time runs out.

+> [!NOTE]
+> If played on a computer, we recommend starting with the easy mode because the minotaur is quite hard to kill,
+> since it is difficult to aim the rocks where you wish.

 ## Requirements